 Often time, CICO programs ask their members to eat 1000-1200 calories max a day.
 Ideally, this would create at least a calorie deficit of 800-1000 calories per day.
 And given the formula ‘3500 calories = 1 pound,’ they are expected to lose up to 2 pounds a week.

-This sounds to be a very solid theory.
-Many people have followed it and gained some success through it.
+This sounds to be a very solid theory because it appears to be based on the Law of Conservation of Energy which applies to virtually everything on earth.
+And many people have followed it and gained some success through it.
 However, most of the people who’ve lived by it for years are still dealing with the same amount of extra weight, if not more.

 Hence this question arises: Does the CICO diet really work?

-If you are one of those people who hasn’t achieved your fitness goals through CICO, you must be wondering this.
+If you are one of those people who have been maintaining a calorie deficit but not losing weight, you must be wondering this.

 Or, if you happen to be the person who, while following this diet strictly finds that it gets harder and harder to see weight loss results, this article can give you a whole new perspective.
 It’ll help you understand the gap in what you’ve been believing for years.